Best Practices for Access Point Security in WatchGuard Cloud

 Enable ThreatSync Integration

-You can also integrate access point Airspace Monitoring with ThreatSync.
+You can integrate access point Airspace Monitoring with ThreatSync.
 ThreatSync is a WatchGuard Cloud feature that provides eXtended Detection and Response (XDR) technology for WatchGuard devices and products.
 You can receive incident alerts in ThreatSync when Airspace Monitoring detects malicious access points such as Rogue and Evil Twin access points.
 You can also perform response actions to block wireless client connections to Rogue and Evil Twin access points.
 For more information, go to About ThreatSync.

 We recommend you enable ThreatSync on all your devices, and make sure you automatically enable ThreatSync on new devices you add to your account.
 For more information, go to Configure Device Settings in ThreatSync.